 Early Notables of the Beadsly family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Beadsly Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Beadsly Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Beadsly family to the New World and Oceana
+Migration of the Beadsly family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Beadsly surname or a spelling variation of the name include: William Beardsley, who came to New England in 1635 with Mary his wife and three children; Alexander Beardsley, who arrived in Delaware Bay in 1683 with his wife and daughter.